emartin59/ideadash/app/views/main/_how_it_works.md

 #### The process you and your idea go through (simplified):

-Starting on the first of each month and going through the end of month one
+Starting on the first of each month and going through the end of month one:

 1. You post an idea.

 2. The community (backers) raises funds for it.

-Starting on the first of the second month and going through the 21st day of month two
+Starting on the first of the second month and going through the 21st day of month two:

 3. People submit proposals to implement the idea.

-Starting on the first of the second month and going through the end of month two
+Starting on the first of the second month and going through the end of month two:

 4. Backers vote on the best proposal.

-After the end of the second month (and after transaction fees are taken out)
+After the end of the second month (and after transaction fees are taken out):

 5. You get 10% of the funds, ideadash keeps 5%.